ItsAMeMarcus/ItsAMeMarcus/README.md

 # 💫 About Me:
-🔭 I’m currently in a intership at Serpro<br>👯 I’m looking to collaborate on SpringBoot, Node.js and Quarkus projects<br>🤝 I’m looking for help with React.js and Angular<br>🌱 I’m currently learning about Microservices<br>💬 Ask me about LLMs and NLP (i love to talk about the potencial of these tecnologies)<br>⚡ Fun fact: I tried to learn Java when i was 12
+🔭 I’m currently in a intership at Serpro<br>👯 I’m looking to collaborate on QT, Typescript and Quarkus projects<br>🤝 I’m looking for help with RAG and Machine Learning<br>🌱 I’m currently learning about Microservices<br>💬 Ask me about LLMs and NLP (i love to talk about the potencial of these tecnologies)<br>⚡ Fun fact: I tried to learn Java when i was 12

 ## 🌐 Socials: